conventional-changelog/releaser-tools/packages/conventional-github-releaser/README.md

 > Make a new GitHub release from git metadata.

 **Note** You don't have to use the angular commit convention.
-For the best result of the tool to tokenize you commit and produce flexible output, it's recommended to use a commit convention.
+For the best result of the tool to tokenize your commit and produce flexible output, it's recommended to use a commit convention.

 ## Quick start